NexusMutual/docs/docs/overview/overview.md

 Everyone who goes through the membership process becomes a Nexus Mutual DAO member.
 Members can contribute to the protocol in a variety of ways, which are all reviewed in detail within the [Protocol](/protocol/) section.

-Members can also participate in [protocol governance](/governance/) to decide proposals regarding the protocol and Capital Pool investments.
-There are DAO teams that work on behalf of all members to create awareness about the Mutual and increase adoption of the protocol.
-To receive funding from the DAO treasury, these teams use the [Nexus Mutual DAO Proposal process](/governance/dao-proposals/), which uses Snapshot governance.
+Members can also participate in [governance](/governance/) to decide proposals regarding the protocol, Capital Pool, and DAO treasury.